CHILD PROTECTION POLICY FOR CLAVERING PRIMARY SCHOOL

 Schools and their staff form part of the wider safeguarding system for children.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.

-This Child Protection Policy is for all staff, parents, governors, volunteers and the wider school community.
-It forms part of the safeguarding arrangements for our school.
-It should be read in conjunction with the Safeguarding Statement, Safer Recruitment Policy, Staff Code of Conduct Policy, Behaviour Policy, Health and Safety Policy, Educational Visit Policy and E-safety Policy.
-It should also be read in conjunction with Keeping Children Safe in Education (DfE, 2016).
+This Child Protection policy is for all staff, parents, governors, volunteers and the wider school community.
+It forms part of the safeguarding arrangements for our school and should be read in conjunction with the following:

-Safeguarding and promoting the welfare of children is defined in Keeping Children Safe in Education as:
+Safeguarding and promoting the welfare of children (everyone under the age of 18) is defined in Keeping Children Safe in Education as:

 - Protecting children from maltreatment